danionescu0/home-automation/README.md

 * Description: will sit outside the apartment and scans the fingerprint, it will report the fingerprint found to the main unit which will eventually open the door
 * Parts: 3V 0.5A power supply, arduino nano, HC-05 bluetooth, Fingerprint Scanner - TTL (GT-511C3), case

+**weatherStation**

+* Description: a mini weather station, low power runs only on batteries.
+It sends data using HC-12 comm module, the colleted data will be: humidity, temperature, pressure, light, rain
+* Parts: arduino pro mini, HC-12 module, BME280 sensors, rain sensor, BH1750 lux sensor, 3x battery holder, battery, a NPN tranzistor, case, wires, PCB

 ### Limitations ###

-* The current bluetooth communication method has a limitation to 7 connected devices, to overcome it a star topology must be implemented, or add xbee / hc12 modules on the serial interface
+* The current bluetooth communication method has a limitation to 7 connected devices, to overcome it a star topology must be implemented or multiple bluetooth dongles might be connected.
+The limitation can be overcome by using HC-12 long range modules
 * Light switches and remote wall socket do not have built in security, the signal can be sniffed and clonned easily

 ### Further improvements ###
+* integrate IOT  wifi devices
-* IFTTT  system
+* A more easy to use IFTTT interface
 * integrate air conditioning system
 * water, power consumption sensors
+* SMS notifications
 * mailbox senzor with email notification
 * user permissions, user management from inside the app